 Further survey results

-In addition to the regularly recurring questions on enterprise metrics, expectations and access to loans, the Deutsche Bundesbank frequently asks enterprises questions on various current issues.
+In addition to the regularly recurring questions on enterprise metrics, expectations and access to loans, the Bundesbank frequently asks enterprises questions on various current issues.
 A selection of the results is presented here.

 Firms in Germany were first asked about changes in their expenditure on energy and fuels in April 2022 in light of Russia’s war against Ukraine.
 Until the end of April 2023, between 83% and 88% of firms consistently reported an increase in expenditure over the past 12 months.
 In May and June 2023, the share of these firms declined and settled at a somewhat lower level between 73% and 78% from July 2023 onwards.
 Expectations for expenditure on energy and fuels over the next 12 months began to decline as early as October 2022 and reached their lowest point thus far in June 2023.
 At that point in time, only 49% of firms expected their expenditure on energy and fuels to rise further.
 Their share has grown again since then, fluctuating between 50% and 60% in the second and third quarters of 2023.